 - Pour the batter into three 20cm round cake tins.
 I used these loose based round sandwich tins from Lakeland.
 Bake for 25-30 minutes or until the sponges are risen and spring back when lightly pressed in the middle.

 I was thinking of making a coffee spiked buttercream to ice the cake, but I really wanted coffee flavour in the actual sponge.

-While I could have just added espresso powder to the cake mixture, a soaking syrup is a fabulous way of injecting flavour and moisture into sponges – I know it’s tempting to skip this extra step but it’s so worth doing.
+While I could have just added espresso powder to the cake mixture, brushing the baked sponges with some syrup is a fabulous way of injecting flavour and moisture into sponges – I know it’s tempting to skip this extra step but it’s so worth doing.